Baker & Taylor

-Baker & Taylor, a distributor of books to public and academic libraries and schools, has been in business for over 190 years.
+Baker & Taylor is a distributor of books to public and academic libraries and schools.
 It is based in Charlotte, North Carolina and currently owned by President & CEO Amandeep Kochar.
 Before being acquired by Follett in 2016, Baker & Taylor had $2.26 billion in sales, employed 3,750, and was #204 on Forbes list of privately owned companies in 2008.

+On October 6, 2025, it was announced that Baker & Taylor would begin shutting down operations, with full closure of the company by the beginning of 2026.